 8. When We Got Robbed in Ica, Peru

 I like to think we’re a little overcautious.
 We went three months in South America without incident following basic safety precautions and I guess I got a little cocky.
 Best believe we have rectified that after our stop in Ica, Peru.
-We were travelling with this little day bag carrying put all of our electronics (Kindle, laptops, cords, GoPro, etc).
+We were traveling with this little day bag carrying put all of our electronics (Kindle, laptops, cords, GoPro, etc).
 It’s like Mark Twain said, “Put all your eggs in one basket, and then watch that basket.”
 Well, I took my eyes off of it for five seconds at a bus station.
 In that 5 second window of opportunity, a guy carrying a bunch of bags swooped right next to me then took off with our bag.
-In a split second I realized it was gone and made the decision to run after the guy (debateably idiotic or heroic, I’ll let you decide).
+In a split second, I realized it was gone and made the decision to run after the guy (debatably idiotic or heroic, I’ll let you decide).
 I had him in my sights as we both pushed our way through a giant crowd.
 Someone (his partner in this coup) tapped me on the shoulder to get my attention.
 I turned my head before I realized it was a trap and looked right back at the guy I was chasing.
 At the last second, I saw him stealthily drop our bag behind a trash can and bolt.
 I figured he thought I’d take off after him, while his friend behind me actually nabbed the bag.
 Instead, I retrieved the bag and hurried back to the bus station.
 We got INCREDIBLY lucky.
 It would have been one hell of a pull for them and a huge loss for us.

 - Total Cost: None!
 Crisis heroically averted.